MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

 *In Section 3, you will download and build the KMDF universal echo driver.*

 Typically, you would be working with your own driver code when you use WinDbg.
-To become familiar with WinDbg operation, the KMDF Template "Echo" sample driver will be used.
+To become familiar with WinDbg operation, the KMDF Template "Echo" sample driver is used.
 With the source code available, it will also be easier to understand the information that is displayed in WinDbg.
-In addition, this sample will be used to illustrate how you can single step through native kernel mode code.
+In addition, this sample is used to illustrate how you can single step through native kernel mode code.
 This technique can be very valuable for debugging complex kernel mode code issues.

-To download and build the Echo sample audio driver, complete the following steps.
+To download and build the Echo sample audio driver, perform the following steps.

 1.  **Download and extract the KMDF Echo sample from GitHub**